cmc-corpora/cmc-corpora.github.io/content/authors/reinhild-vandekerckhove/_index.md

   url: https://www.uantwerpen.be/en/research-groups/clips/

 # Short bio (displayed in user profile at end of posts)
-bio: Post-doc researcher
+bio: Professor Dutch Linguistics & Sociolinguistics

 # Interests to show in About widget
 interests:
-- Sociolinguistics with a quantitative / computational focus
+- Sociolinguistics
-- Computational Linguistics
+- Dutch Linguistics

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,